mwangisamkariuki/alx-low_level_programming/0x15-file_io/README.md

     You are allowed to use dprintf

 # Task 4
-    rite a program that displays the information contained in the ELF header at the start of an ELF file.
+    a program that displays the information contained in the ELF header at the start of an ELF file.

     Usage: elf_header elf_filename
     Displayed information: (no less, no more, do not include trailing whitespace)